ryo-watanabe/k8s-volume-snap/README.md

 # k8s-volume-snap
-Taking snapshots of persistent volumes of k8s from out of cluster.
+Taking snapshots of persistent volumes of k8s from out of the cluster.